How to Change Windows Terminal Startup Behavior in Windows 11

 Windows Terminal is a modern app for running command-line tools like Command Prompt, PowerShell, and bash via Windows Subsystem for Linux (WSL).
 It is much more powerful than the old Windows command tools.
 It supports tabs, custom colors, and even your own background images.

 You might want the terminal to look the same every time you open it.
 Or, you might prefer it to remember the tabs you had open the last time you used it.
-Changing these settings helps you work faster.
+Changing these settings helps you work faster by automating your workflow.

 What happens when you change these settings?